EBISPOT/gwas-sumstats-validator/README.md

 - `--linelimit` : _int, default 1000_

    Once this number of erroneous rows has been reached, stop looking for more.
+- `--minrows` : _int, default 100000_

+   The minimum number of rows the file is required to have in order to validate sucZZcessfully.
 - `--drop-bad-lines` : _bool, default False_

    Drops the the lines with errors from the file and writes it to a new file called <file_to_validate.tsv.valid>